The longer version. For the short version, see About.

 - Influenced the 3-year platform roadmap for Amazon Shopping’s mobile experience.

 2024.
-Shipped Buy For Me, an agentic AI shopping experience for Amazon, coordinating across 10+ teams on a 100-day timeline.
+Buy For Me, Amazon’s agentic AI shopping experience, launched within a 100-day timeline.
+I contributed on the platform/UX side.
 The product was publicly announced on aboutamazon.com and covered by TechCrunch, The Verge, and others.

 The thesis: the same workflows that large enterprises automate with expensive, complex systems can be made accessible to small and medium businesses through AI agents that operate with human supervision.
-This is the “management by exception” pattern from the 2016 blog post and the “autonomous execution with human supervision” stage from the 2017 Intel talk, now made practical by the current generation of large language models.
+Connects to the “management by exception” pattern in the 2016 post and the autonomous-execution stage from the 2017 Intel talk, now practical with current LLMs.

 Education